joshmejia07/Password-Generator/README.md

 # Password-Generator
- A simple app that generates random passwords of 15 characters or less, with the added functionality to copy any generated password to the users clipboard.
+ A simple app that generates random passwords of 15 characters or less, with the ability to copy generated passwords to the users clipboard.
+Built using HTML, CSS and    vanilla Javascript.
  This is a solo project from the Scrimba frontend developer career path.

 # Project Presentation